irena-flextool/flextool/docs/how_to.md

 **(non_sync_and_curtailment.sqlite)**
 ***(scenario: non_sync)***

 Non-synchronous limit is a property of a node or a group of nodes.
 It states that the non-synchronous flow to the node cannot exceed a set share of the inputflows at any timestep.
 To demonstrate this we have set a system with a coal plant, a wind plant and a single demand node.
-However, it can be done to a group of nodes with unlimited amount of plants connected.
+However, it can be done to a group of nodes with unlimited amount of plants or connections connected.
 So, one can limit the share on invdividual nodes and the whole system.

 The non-synchronous limit is set to a group of nodes with one or multiple members.
-Note: These are set to the group with group_node relationship not with group_node_unit relationship!
+Note: These are set to the group with group_node relationship, not with group_node_unit relationship!

 Create a group (here nodeA_group) and set a group_node relationship (nodeA_group |nodeA).
 Then add parameters:
 - has_non_synchronous : yes
 - non_synchronous_limit: 0.5
 - penalty_non_synchronous: 4000

-This forces the wind_plant flow to be at max 50% of the incoming flow to the nodeA.
+This forces the non-sync flow to be at max 50% of the incoming flow to the nodeA.
-The penalty should be always set as in some cases the constraint has to be broken and then without the penalty the result would just be infeasible.
+The penalty should be always set as in some cases the constraint has to be broken and then without the penalty the result would just be infeasible (and you will have no idea what causes it).

-Then set which plants are considered non-synchronous by adding a parameter is_non_sync: yes to the unit_outputNode.
+Then set which plants and connections are considered non-synchronous by adding a parameter is_non_sync: yes to the unit_outputNode or is_DC to the connection.
 Here the wind_plant | nodeA has the is_non_synchronous parameter.

 If you want to see the individual flows in the results you can create separate groups for the flows and add group_unit_node relations to it.
 The groups need the parameter output_results: yes to produce the flow results.
 Here we have coal_flow group with relation coal_flow|coal_plant|nodeA